iloveitaly/hyper-focus/README.md

 * Block hosts
 * Block specific URLs, ignoring anchors, and allowing a partial/subset match on query strings.

+## Non-Features

+* Executing scripts for other system states, like other sleep watcher tools.
+For instance, screen dim/wake or lid close/open.
+* Kill/quit applications if they are open.
+This can be done via a wake script or schedule initialization script (`osascript -e 'quit app "App Name"'`).
+* Notification when a new schedule is enabled.
+You could do this via a schedule initialization script.
+* Native macOS application.

 ## HTTP API

 Instead of UI, I've opted to a simple HTTP API that can be used to power a [Raycast](https://raycast.com/)-based UI.